After a campaign spent bashing China's trade practices, Trump and President Xi Jinping will meet

 The summit's goal, the official said, is to work with the Chinese on North Korea and that in some ways the issue is a test of the relationship.

 "There's a potential here for a crisis of unimaginable consequences," Brookings Institute's Jonathan Pollack says.
 "The Chinese know it, we know it.
-The question is: is there a enough shared concern...that you can think about much more of an activation of this cooperation between the U.S. and China?"
+The question is: is there enough shared concern ... that you can think about much more of an activation of this cooperation between the U.S. and China?"

 White House Press Secretary Sean Spicer told reporters in March that during a recent visit Tillerson "sent a very clear signal that our policy of strategic patience is over" and that the administration expects China to employ "multiple points of pressure" on North Korea.